 - Provide customers and employees access to handwashing stations and hand sanitizer

 - Ensure all restrooms are cleaned and sanitized throughout hours of operation.

 Restaurants that have a valid sidewalk café permit and are not using any additional space do not need an additional public space permit.
 Restaurants that want to expand their sidewalk café space should apply for a public space permit via tops.ddot.dc.gov.
 Complete this simple online form and then begin providing service on the sidewalk.
 After completing the registration form, restaurants have five (5) business days to submit an application for a temporary sidewalk table service permit via tops.ddot.dc.gov.
 Food establishments that are applying to use the parking lane, travel lane, alley, or plaza must also apply for a public space permit via tops.ddot.dc.gov.

 DDOT is implementing an expedited review process to support food establishments.
 Permit application reviews will be completed within 2-5 business days of receipt.

 Which type of permits will the ANC review?

 Given that these uses of public space are temporary, ANC review will not be required, except for Streateries using parking spaces requiring a Residential Parking Permit (RPP).

 How long are the permits valid?

-All permits for outdoor seating and pick-up/drop-off are set to expire on February 28, 2022.
+All permits for outdoor seating and pick-up/drop-off are set to expire once a permanent Streatery Program is created, expected in January 2024.
 All permits are subject to renewal.